redox-os/book/src/ch08-06-build-system-reference.md

   - `make container_clean` - If you are using Podman Build, this will discard images and other files created by it.
   - `make container_touch` - If you have removed the file `build/container.tag`, but the container image is still usable, this will recreate the `container.tag` file and avoid rebuilding the container image.
   - `make container_kill` - If you have started a build using Podman Build, and you want to stop it, `Ctrl-C` may not be sufficient.
 Use this command to terminate the most recently created container.

+### Scripts

+You can use these scripts to perform actions not implemented as commands in the Cookbook build system.

+- `scripts/changelog.sh` - show the changelog of all Redox components/recipes.
+- `scripts/find-recipe.sh` - show all files installed by a recipe package.
+- `scripts/rebuild-recipe.sh` - alternative to `make r.recipe` and `make c.recipe` that clean your recipe source/binary (delete `source`, `source.tar` and `target` in recipe folder) to make a new clean build.

+Write the path of the script and the name of your recipe:
+> `scripts/rebuild-recipe.sh recipe`